 Grand Canyon National Park

-As one of the 7 natural wonders of the world, the Grand Canyon National Park is one of those places where words and pictures can never fully encompass the grandness, but we can sure try!
+As one of the 7 natural wonders of the world, the Grand Canyon National Park is one of those places where words and pictures can never fully encompass the grandness.
+But we can sure try!
 The feeling you get standing on the edge of one of the earth’s largest natural canyons has a strange sensation of making you feel both incredibly small and insignificant and simultaneously like a great adventurer who has discovered a land untouched by man.
-It is a truly humbling experience, and a wonderful way to celebrate combining that with your launch into the next great adventure of your lives together!
+It is a truly humbling experience.
+And a wonderful way to celebrate combining that with your launch into the next great adventure of your lives together!

-- Permits: The park limits ceremonies to specific locations and guest count, and permits are required.
+• Permits: The park limits ceremonies to specific locations and guest count, and permits are required.

-- Mood: Small remote historic village overlooking the Grand Canyon and Colorado River below
+• Mood: Small remote historic village overlooking the Grand Canyon and Colorado River below

 Flagstaff

 Flagstaff is a gorgeous mountain town just over two hours north of Phoenix.
 It is surrounded by evergreens , aspens and summer wildflowers, so you could be forgiven for forgetting you were in Arizona.
 Just north of Flagstaff is Mt.
-Humphries, the tallest of the San Francisco peaks, and highest peak in Arizona (for all you fellow peak baggers out there!).
+Humphries, the tallest of the San Francisco peaks.
+Also the highest peak in Arizona (for all you fellow peak baggers out there!).
 Nearby Arizona Snowbowl has dense vegetation covering the forest floor, vast open fields with peaks in the background, and snow most of the winter.
 In the summer months it is the perfect place to beat the sizzling heat of the lower Arizona elevations.
 In the winter it turns into a snowy winter wonderland- there is even a ski slope up at Arizona Snowbowl!

-- Mood: Mid-sized mountain college town with ponderosa pine forests, aspen groves, and mountain views
+• Mood: Mid-sized mountain college town with ponderosa pine forests, aspen groves, and mountain views

 Page